veeneck/ColwichHSO/content/events/teacherweek.md

 - modules/common/donate.md
 - modules/common/footer.md
 polaroid:
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationWeekWeb.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationWeekWeb.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationWeekWeb.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/TeacherAppreciationWeekWeb.jpg
 ---
-This is where the full text description of the event will go.
+During the week of May 6th, we show teachers our appreciation and gratitude in a variety of ways!